 Making the best use of your budget to design a great terrarium!

-I am so glad that I chose to use Pilkington Optiwhite™ glass for this Rainforest Terrarium, this glass is just so transparent, it is almost revolutionary!
+I am so glad that I chose to use Pilkington Optiwhite™ glass for my Rainforest Terrarium, this glass is just so transparent, it is almost revolutionary!
 Pilkington Optiwhite™ glass provides a much clearer view of my terrarium plants.
-This terrarium’s appearance is greatly improved by the inclusion of this glass to form the top panel and the sliding doors of this Rainforest Terrarium.
+My terrarium’s appearance is greatly improved by the inclusion of this glass to form the top panel and the sliding doors of this Rainforest Terrarium.

-If you’re working to a budget, I would advise using Pilkington Optiwhite™ glass for the panels that will provide you with the greatest benefit and effect – which in most circumstances, would usually be the front and the top glass panels of your terrarium – if your budget allows you to use this glass for both of these areas.
-Or, if the cost of the glass for these two areas is prohibitive – you could use Pilkington Optiwhite™ glass to form the front panels of your terrarium – in most circumstances, if you can only choose one panel of this glass, you’ll receive the greatest benefit from using Pilkington Optiwhite™ glass to form the panel of glass on the side of your terrarium that you’ll view most often, which is usually the front.
+If you’re working to a budget, I would advise using Pilkington Optiwhite™ glass for the panels that will provide you with the greatest benefit and effect, which in most circumstances, would usually be the front and the top glass panels of your terrarium – if your budget allows you to use this glass for both of these areas.
+Alternatively, if the cost of the glass for these two areas is prohibitive, you could use Pilkington Optiwhite™ glass to form the front panels of your terrarium.
+In most circumstances, if you can only choose one panel of this glass, you’ll receive the greatest benefit from using Pilkington Optiwhite™ glass to form the panel of glass on the side of your terrarium that you’ll view most often, which is usually the front.

 Cutting holes in terrariums and vivariums for misting systems, fans, and other equipment!

 There are so many benefits of having a custom built terrarium, one advantage that I really appreciated, was having a complete terrarium, one that featured all of the cut outs I required, at the end of the process.
 It was wonderful to able to specify the precise holes I needed Rich, from Rainforestvivs, to drill into the glass for me.
 When I received my Rainforest Terrarium, each cut out had been completed exactly as I had specified, so my equipment fitted perfectly and took just a few moments to install.